nfqSolutionsDocker/archiva/README.md

 This container has the following characteristics:
 - Container nfqsolutions/centos:7.
 - The java directory is /solutions/app/java.
-- The tomcat directory is /solutions/app/tomcat.
+- The archiva directory is /solutions/app/archiva.
 - Installations script of archiva in centos.
 This script is executing in the next containers or in the docker compose.

 For example, docker-compose.yml: